-- Define all engine and administrative properties when pa.operational.mode is set to STANDALONE. - Define only administrative properties when using CLUSTERED_CONSOLE or CLUSTERED_CONSOLE_REPLICA mode. - Define only engine properties when using CLUSTERED_ENGINE mode. - You can find more information about configuring nodes using clustered operational mode in the Clustering Reference Guide. - You can find more information about installing PingAccess in standalone mode in Installing and Uninstalling PingAccess.
+- Define all engine and administrative properties when pa.operational.mode is set to STANDALONE. - Define only administrative properties when using CLUSTERED_CONSOLE or CLUSTERED_CONSOLE_REPLICA mode. - Define only engine properties when using CLUSTERED_ENGINE mode. - Learn more about configuring nodes using clustered operational mode in the Clustering Reference Guide. - Learn more about installing PingAccess in standalone mode in Installing and Uninstalling PingAccess.